haiiro-shimeji/gmap/README.txt

   the collapsing menus.
 If want to use the xmaps functionality, it is recommended that you comment out all of the statements in the function "collapseEnsureErrorsVisible()" in misc/collapse.js.
+  (xmaps not currently available  so this is irreleveant now)
 - The "dynamic" gmap method of inserting the initialization script does not work with the filter functionality.
 (It does work with user functionality).
 - When you preview a node, if the map is shown in the short version, it